RetroPie/RetroPie-Docs/docs/Runcommand.md

 - **Launch image delay in seconds:** Set how many seconds the [launching image](#adding-custom-launching-images) will be displayed before start the game.
 - **CPU Configuration:** Allows setting the CPU governor (default is ondemand on RetroPie on the Raspberry Pi).
 You can use this to set the CPU governor - ie to "performance", which will be set on launching a game, and reset after.
 More information regarding CPU governors can be found in the Linux Kernel documentation - https://www.kernel.org/doc/Documentation/cpu-freq/governors.txt

+These options are saved in `/opt/retropie/configs/all/runcommand.cfg`

 ### Launch with verbose logging

 When launching Libretro cores (those prefixed by **lr-**) the Runcommand launch menu presents the option to **Launch with verbose logging**.
 This outputs more information to the log file found in `/dev/shm/runcommand.log` which is useful, and often necessary, when diagnosing problems.
 Once the game is exited, the log file can be downloaded via [SFTP](Transferring-Roms#sftp) or viewed directly via the command line.

+**Note:** If launching a non-Libretro ("standalone") core, the option will not be available, but they typically will still write useful diagnostic information to `/dev/shm/runcommand.log`.

 ## Adding custom launching images